Linguistics is the study of language as a human activity.

-Linguistics at the University of Auckland was placed in the top 100 in the QS World University Rankings by Subject 2020.
+Linguistics at the University of Auckland was ranked 56th in the QS World University Rankings by Subject 2021.

 Where can Linguistics take you?

-Linguistics can prepare you for a career in language education, speech and language therapy, journalism, broadcasting, advertising, marketing, artificial intelligence, machine translation, speech synthesis and recognition and forensic linguistics.
+Linguistics can prepare you for a career in language education, speech and language therapy, journalism, lexicography, advertising, marketing, computational linguistics, machine translation, speech synthesis and recognition and forensic linguistics.